enriquedevs/DE-101-Practices/Practices/session_2_SQL/README.md

 ### Requirements

-- Develop and setup a docker container of a Relational Database by using the provided [CSV](clinic.csv) file's data
+Develop and setup a docker container of a Relational Database by using the provided [CSV](clinic.csv) file's data

-# Let's do it!

-## Step 1
+### Step 1

 Now let's create a sample **´clinic_db´** within the mysql database.